Totsy/Totsy-API/README.md

 1. `API_ENV` is the application environment: dev | stg | prod
 2. `API_WEB_URL` is the base URL for static web assets.

-The application stores a copy of the full Configuration in a local APC cache (on all environments except for *dev*).
-The server uses a local SQLite3 database for storing client credentials.

 Dependencies
 ------------